hrmerrill/EMS-2017-supp-code/README.md

 ### Running the code

+The following describes the four main scripts, located in [src](src/), for fitting the models used in the EMS paper:

 | File | Description |
 | --- | --- |
 | `GAM-model-example-data.R` | Simulates data and fits the GAM model |